hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_2_4
+## ISSTA22 | eTainter: Detecting Gas-Related Vulnerabilities in Smart Contracts
+* Motivation: The author researches the types of smart contracts, which cause the high cost of gas.
+* Prior: The prior work (i.e., MadMax) researches the high cost of smart contracts with fixed patterns, e.g., unbound loop.
+However, such works can be bypassed via subtle code changes.
+* Idea: The author deems the high gas costs are caused by the user's input and access to persistent storage.
+* Design: The author leverages taint analysis and static analysis technology to determine whether the user's input reaches persistent storage multiple times.
+Besides, the author with
+* Implement: The author implements eTainter based on the proposed design and MadMax.
+* Evaluation: eTainter to perform analysis of 60,612 smart contracts on the Ethereum blockchain.
+It finds that gas-related vulnerabilities exist in 2,763 of these contracts.

 # 23_2_2
 ## NDSS24 | Abusing the Ethereum Smart Contract Verification Services for Fun and Profit
 * Motivation: The author researches the inconsistency between the service of contract verification (e.g., Etherscan) and the real source code of the contract.